Renegade2345/Golf-Club/README.md

 This is a guided project.
+It has been created with a specific tech stack which included HTML, CSS, JS and GSAP.